Sid110307/Insider-Engine/README.md

 # Insider Engine
-> A simple game engine.
+> A simple game engine using SDL2.